Eddie Hall: Strongman

-In 2007, Hall entered his first hometown strongman competition, coming 5th out of 15 participants.
-He then tried several local regional strongman competitions until placing third in 2009 which qualified him for a qualifying competition for England's Strongest Man competition.
-He then narrowly missed out on placing high enough to get qualified for next year.
+In 2007, Hall entered his first hometown strongman competition, where he achieved a 5th-place finish.
+A 3rd-place podium finish during a regional strongman competition in 2009 secured Hall an invitation to that year's official England's Strongest Man qualifier, where he narrowly missed qualification.

-In 2010, Dave Meer of Tamworth had to drop out of the England championships organised by Elite Strongman because of an injury.
-He arranged for Hall to take his place, which led to Hall making it into the 2010 finals and winning on his first attempt by half a point.

-Hall finished first at the UK's Strongest Man 2011 competition in Belfast, with Ken Nowicki in second and Rich Smith in third.
-His win was helped by setting a new national record in the Viking Hold, hanging on to 20 kg (44lbs) axes in each hand at full stretch for one minute and 18 seconds.
-Hall tore tendons in an arm during the competition, but was hopeful of a spot at the World's Strongest Man (WSM) in September.
-However, his improved ranking could only guarantee a spot for 2012, and he did not compete at WSM in 2011.
+In 2010, after replacing an injured Dave Meer of Tamworth at that year's England's Strongest Man championships, Hall secured his first competition win.
+He achieved another competition win at UK's Strongest Man 2011 competition in Belfast, with Ken Nowicki in second and Rich Smith in third.
+During the competition, Hall set a new national record in the Viking Hold, holding on to 20 kg (44lbs) axes in each hand at full stretch for one minute and 18 seconds.
+Although sustaining a minor tendon injury during the competition, Hall remained hopeful about receiving an invitation to that year's World's Strongest Man (WSM) competition, to be held in September.
+His improved results, however, would only secure an invitation to the following year's World's Strongest Man contest.

 Winning the UK title meant that Hall became the first choice to replace Jono MacFarlane of New Zealand in the Giants Live Melbourne event in February 2012, when the latter suffered a back injury.
 He placed fourth.
 Later, in April 2012, he was invited to compete at Europe's Strongest Man at Headingley Carnegie Stadium.
 He finished in seventh place.

-In 2012, Hall competed at the World's Strongest Man competition for the first time, but did not progress beyond his qualifying group which contained Hafþór Júlíus Björnsson and Mike Jenkins who qualified for the finals.
+Also in 2012, Hall competed at the World's Strongest Man competition for the first time, but did not progress beyond his qualifying group, which contained Hafþór Júlíus Björnsson and Mike Jenkins, who qualified for the finals.
 He competed furthermore across international shows and emerged tenth at Ultimate Strongman series and thirteenth at Gateshead Grand Prix.